-Spring arrives in the Elm City when the cherry blossoms pop in Wooster Square and the Green starts looking green again.
-The snow melts away and leaves you with a messy yard.
+Spring arrives in New Haven when the cherry blossoms pop in Wooster Square and the Green starts looking green again.
+Follow these 10 spring lawn care tips to get your mower ready and set your grass up for success all year.

 1. Prepare your lawn care tools

-You should check your equipment in late February to early March, so you are ready when the grass finally starts growing in early April.
+You should check your lawn mower and other lawn care equipment in late February or early March, so you are ready when the grass finally starts growing in early April.
 This helps you avoid the stress of a broken mower or long wait times at local repair shops.

-• Gas mower: Drain old fuel and install a fresh spark plug today.
+- Gas mower: Drain old fuel and install a fresh spark plug.

 Read more: Best Lawn Mower Maintenance Practices